 Federal regulations define credit eligibility for a Grad PLUS Loan as having no "adverse credit."
 This term normally means that the applicant has no debt repayment account that is 90 days or more delinquent, has not had any debt discharged in bankruptcy in the last 5 years, and has not been in default on any debt (no foreclosure, tax lien, repossession, wage garnishment, or write-off) in the last 5 years.
 An applicant will be determined to have an adverse credit history if the total combined outstanding balance of the debts, including debts in collection or charged off during the two years preceding the date of the credit report, is greater than $2,085.

 The credit check for a Grad PLUS loan is valid for 180 days.
-Disbursement for Fall 2018 is scheduled for August 20, 2018 (the earliest date permissible by federal regulation.)
-You can apply for a PLUS or Grad PLUS loan for the 2018-2019 academic year no earlier than April 15, 2018.
-The studentloans.gov website will accept applications for the 2018-2019 academic year beginning April 15, 2018.
+Disbursement for Fall 2019 is scheduled for 10 days before the start of classes (the earliest date permissible by federal regulation.)
+You can apply for a PLUS or Grad PLUS loan for the 2019-2020 academic year no earlier than April 15, 2019.
+The studentloans.gov website will accept applications for the 2019-2020 academic year beginning April 15, 2019.

 All first-time borrowers must complete the Master Promissory Note (MPN) and Grad PLUS borrowers must also complete entrance counseling at studentloans.gov.
 If the Department of Education approves your loan, the Department of Education will notify Baylor and will send the loan funds to the school shortly before the semester/quarter begins.
 The funds will first be applied to tuition, fees, room and board, and other school charges.
 If any loan funds remain, they will be disbursed based on your authorization on the application form.
 Grad PLUS Loans require the student be enrolled in at least half-time hours.